 One of the challenges in retirement planning is getting the asset allocation right, or having an asset class mix that is appropriate for an investor at your age and stage of life.
 An ideal portfolio for a 20-year-old is likely going to be very different from that of a 40-year-old, and both those portfolios will be different from what’s ideal for a 60-year-old.

-Target-date funds—also called life-cycle funds—are a type of mutual fund that are designed to change their asset allocation over time.
+An allocation fund will generally keep the same blend of stocks and bonds for as long as the fund exists.
+However, target-date funds (also called life-cycle funds) are a type of allocation fund that are designed to change their asset allocation over time.
 Target-date funds start out invested heavily in stocks, then slowly reduce their stock exposure and replace it with bond exposure as they approach their target retirement date, following a glide path.

 The target retirement dates are intended to be estimates; they don’t have to be super precise.
 Generally, most mutual fund families will create target-date funds in five-year increments (say, 2025, 2030, 2035, etc.).